aws/aws-cdk/packages/@aws-cdk/aws-cloudtrail/README.md

 trail.addLambdaEventSelector([lambdaFunction.functionArn]);
 ```

-Using the `Trail.onEvent()` API, a Cloudwatch event rule can be created that gets triggered for
+Using the `Trail.onEvent()` API, an EventBridge rule can be created that gets triggered for
 every event logged in CloudTrail.
 To only use the events that are of interest, either from a particular service, specific account or
 time range, they can be filtered down using the APIs available in `aws-events`.
 The following code
-filters events for S3 and from a specific AWS account and triggers a lambda function.
-See [Events Delivered via
+filters events for S3 from a specific AWS account and triggers a lambda function.
+See [Events delivered via
 CloudTrail](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html#events-for-services-not-listed)
 to learn more about the event structure for events from CloudTrail.